What is Mold?

 If you are considering listing your home for sale and suspect you may have water intrusion or potential mold, be sure to address it with a mold inspection and having it professionally remediated.

 If mold is discovered when you are selling a home where mold grows, and when you are preparing your home for sale, it is an issue that can be addressed and remedied.
 Most lenders won’t loan on a property that has the presence of mold.
 And most buyers will not proceed with the purchase without the mold being remediated.

 Be sure to disclose to any potential buyer any issues with the property that you are aware of, so the buyer is fully aware of the condition of the property to avoid any future issues with the house.

 If I can answer any questions about home selling, please contact me.

-For other information about “Selling a Home with Mold” from other Real Estate Professional around the country, please check out the articles below, and please share across Social Media if you liked the article:
+For other information about “Selling a Home where Mold Grows” from other Real Estate Professional around the country, please check out the articles below, and please share across Social Media if you liked the article:

 Mold Basic Facts via Centers for Disease Control and Prevention